jenkinsci/sge-cloud-plugin/README.md

 # Environment Variables

 Jenkins [adds environment variables to the environment](https://wiki.jenkins-ci.org/display/JENKINS/Building+a+software+project#Buildingasoftwareproject-JenkinsSetEnvironmentVariables), and these are imported into the SGE job environment.
 Then [SGE adds some more](http://gridscheduler.sourceforge.net/htmlman/htmlman1/qsub.html).
-Since SGE overwrites Jenkins' `JOB_NAME`, the Jenkins value is saved in environment variable `JENKINS_JOB_NAME`.
+There is just one variable name collision.
+Before SGE overwrites Jenkins' `JOB_NAME`, the Jenkins value is saved in environment variable `JENKINS_JOB_NAME`.